 Fertility is the number of female infants born on average to each woman in a five year time span.
 Survivorship is the fraction of individuals that survive from one age class to the next over a five year timespan.
 We stop tracking at age 50 since there are no births to women over the age of 50 and hence these individuals do not impact the population dynamics.
-This data is available as survivorship64, fertility64, population64 in the file lab3data.mat on the course web page.
+This data is contained in the file lab4.mat on the course website and the Julia notebook already has commands to read the file and extract the variables survivorship64, fertility64, and population64.
 From them, assemble a Leslie matrix.
-Record the Matlab commands you used to do this.
-Hint: you might find the Matlab command diag to be useful.
-Type help diag for information on how to use it; you'll want the two-argument version.